Cybersayak/Low-Level-Project-Ideas/Client/Readme.md

-# **Low-level project ideas** that will build Frontend Skills , to have a Strong foundation in Backend Systems
+# **Low-level project ideas** that will build Frontend Skills , to have a Strong foundation in Frontend of Systems

 ---